Verdal IL: Football

-The men's football team currently plays in the Third Division, the fourth tier of Norwegian football.
+The men's football team currently plays in the Fourth Division, the fifth tier of Norwegian football.
 It contested a playoff to win promotion to the First Division in 1996, but failed.
 It last played in the Second Division in 2002.
 It then won its Third Division group and contested playoffs to the Second Division in 2006 and 2007, but failed both times.

 In 2011 they signed former Tippeliga player Trond Viggo Toresen from Levanger FK, he played a role as Playing Coach along with Head Coach Nils Petter Austad.
 He proved to be an important figure in the battle for promotion to Second Division, which ended in a 3rd place and no promotion.

 The women's football team played in the Norwegian Premier League in 1996 and 1997.
 In December 2004 the women's section started a cooperation team in the region, named Verdal FK.
 This was later disclosed after little success and internal disputes.